-I am an experienced BACP registered integrative psychotherapist and counsellor working in Hackney and Somerset.
+I am an experienced BACP registered integrative psychotherapist and counsellor working in Frome, Somerset and Hackney, London.
 If you are reading this you may be feeling that something is getting in the way of how you would like to be, you may be feeling low, self-critical, anxious or sad.

 It is not unusual to reach a point of feeling unhappy, stuck in old patterns or confused.
 Whatever might be the reason you wish to seek counselling or psychotherapy, seeking support and reaching out can be hard, yet incredibly rewarding.
 I believe that the therapeutic relationship between a client and a therapist is of great importance and that therapy can help you to identify your negative thinking patterns and offer solutions for a life with more choices.

 I offer a supportive, non-judgemental, safe and fully confidential space in which we can explore your experience in the world and the issues that may be troubling you.